 Underneath the bland exterior, this movie has a huge selling point: authenticity.

-Not only is the story based on a real military operation, but the locations in the film were visited one by one, and more importantly: the guns that appear in the film are all military ordnance, not props.
+The story is based on a real military operation, the guns that appear in the film are all military ordnance, not props.
 And most of the actors in the film were currently serving Navy SEALs, not actors who have participated in a few months of military training prior to shooting.
 This movie is to tell you that this is real combat, not a drill!

 Yeah, no one wishes they lived in the war years.
 We need to remember the history to create the future, and not forget the war to maintain peace.